Botswana women's national football team

-Botswana played in the qualification for the 2002 African Championship, but lost in their first game.
-After this, they also took part in the qualification for the 2008 African Championship, where they played two matches and lost both to Namibia at the end of 2007.
-Botswana did not play again until the qualification for the 2010 Championship, where they lost both matches, this time against Democratic Republic of the Congo.
-For these games, Botswana named an entirely U20 national team.
-They have also played games since they were eliminated from qualification.

 History

 Botswana played their first match in Harare, Zimbabwe on April 19, 2002, against South Africa in a series of friendlies.
 They lost 14–0.
-After this match they lost 3–0 against Swaziland and 7–1 against Mozambique, in where they scored their first goal.
+After this match, they lost 3–0 against Swaziland and 7–1 against Mozambique, where they scored their first goal.

-Botswana's first major competition was in the 2008 African Women's Championship, in where after 5 years they played an international match, this time against Namibia.
-Zebras lost both legs by 3–0 and 6–1.
+Botswana's first major competition was in the 2008 African Women's Championship qualification where after 5 years, they played an international match, this time against Namibia.
+The Mares lost both legs by 3–0 and 6–1.

 Botswana had played with Zambia on 4 May 2008 and lost 4–2.